 To babies, that is.

 Float Baby is the brainchild of Kristi Ison, who is tapping the heretofore untapped market of baby floating.
 More specifically, Ison was interested in the benefits of floating and hydrotherapy for infants as young as a few weeks old.
-The Houston, Texas center was inspired by a successful U.K. spa, which has since spread to locations in South Africa, Spain, and Australia.
+The Houston, Texas center was inspired by a successful U.K. spa that uses a POS system for salon and spa, which has since spread to locations in South Africa, Spain, and Australia.